 Junpei joined Sony Corporation in 2008 as a product engineer developing automotive cameras.
 He co-founded Sunny Side Garage, an engineering innovation unit, in 2009 and produced several products with his team.
 In 2011, he co-founded the WHILL Project.

 Mune joined Olympus Corporation as a medical device engineer in 2008.
-Alongside Junpei and Naoto, he was also a co-founder of Sunny Side Garage in 2009 and eventually started the WHILL Project in 2011.
+Alongside Junpei, he was also a co-founder of Sunny Side Garage in 2009 and eventually started the WHILL Project in 2011.
 After co-founding WHILL, he resigned from Olympus and joined WHILL Inc. as the Chief Technology Officer in 2012.

 Owner, Beneficial Designs, Inc.